-We have numerous trips that offer special Christmas and New Year’s itineraries.
+We have numerous trips that offer special Christmas and New Year’s itineraries, including visits to local Christmas markets.
 Contact us for details and we’ll help you plan the perfect holiday getaway, complete with amazing feasts.
 Everyone’s favorite part of the holidays season is the food, after all!

 By Liz Hall

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.